raghavgithub06/Borrowing-and-Lending-Defi/README.md

 # Asset Borrowing and Lending Defi

 ## Introduction
-This DeFi Lending & Borrowing decentralized application (DApp) operates on **Ethereum's Sepolia Testnet**.
+This Asset Borrowing and Lending Defi Dapp operates on **Ethereum's Sepolia Testnet**.

 ## Technology Stack